CodePadawans/ataru/README.md

 ## Setup

 The setup file has to be created in order to enable ataru to read your project source code and use it for its checks.
+What is more, in that file you can write some setup code, that will be run before (and possibly after) each snippet.
+If you'd like to use instance variables, define them in `setup` method.
+If you'd like to clean up after running tests, write in `teardown` method.
+If you like local variables, you can use methods.

+`ataru_setup.rb`

 Ataru comes with an easy to use generator for creating that file.
 When the generator process is finished, the created setup file is automatically passed to ataru.